Simon Mark Smith

 Esther is one of three sisters.
-A year beforehand in 1888 she had been one of sixteen.
-“Russian Flu” spread as rapidly through the Berzin family, killing 13 of Esther's sisters, as it would throughout Europe .
+During this year she had been one of sixteen children.
+“Russian Flu” spread as rapidly through the Berzin family, killing 13 of Esther’s sisters, as it would throughout Europe .
 Over 1 million people would eventually die as a result of it.

 * * *

 1914 – 1917 Corners of foreign fields

 John Frederick Smith, my maternal grandfather, takes a bullet in the neck and falls in to the mud of the battlefield.
 A tall bearded German soldier walks towards him, crouches down and helps him to sip some water from his own water canister, which he leaves behind for my grandfather.
 The soldier takes John’s name tag so he can hand it in to the Red Cross later.
 The name tag, however, was found on the body of the soldier so Private John Smith was reported to be “missing, presumed dead” for some time after this incident.

 On another battlefield, a much vaguer near death occurs, this time to Samuel Rachailovich, my paternal grandfather.
 The details are unknown but the resultant trauma, shell shock, will reverberate through history to this moment for me.